📞 Call: 027 254 1721 📧 Email: info@endowarriorsaotearoa.com Registered Charity CC60609

 Question 2: Who wrote the guideline review?

-Answer: The review was written by Endo Warriors Aotearoa and our Youth Advisory Board.
+Answer: The review was written by Yessenia founder of Endo Warriors Aotearoa and our Youth Advisory Board.
 It’s based on the lived experiences of people with endometriosis and informed by international best practice.
 Many of the insights come from the countless conversations we’ve had with people across Aotearoa seeking help, navigating delays, and feeling dismissed by the system.
 Members of our board, including a clinical scientist, have reviewed and endorsed this document.
 This is a community-led project and not a formal medical guideline.
 Therefore, we are open to feedback from organisations, clinicians, and the wider community over the next four weeks as we work towards finalising it before we submit our petition.

 Question 3: What happens once the petition closes?